hsampaio15/discord-bot/README.md

 By default, globally deployed commands are also availabe for use in DMs.
 You can use [`SlashCommandBuilder#setDMPermission()`](https://discord.js.org/docs/packages/builders/1.7.0/SlashCommandBuilder:Class#setDMPermission) to disable this behaviour.
 Commands deployed to specific guilds are not available in DMs.

 It doesn't make much sense for the `ban` command to be available in DMs, so you can add `setDMPermission(false)` to the builder to remove it.

+## 8 - Autocomplete

+### Enabling autocomplete

+To enable autocomplete with your commands, _instead_ of listing static choices, the option must be set to use autocompletion using `SlashCommandStringOption#setAutocomplete()`:

+    	module.exports = {
+    cooldown: 5,
+    data: new SlashCommandBuilder()
+    	.setName("guide")
+    	.setDescription("Search discordjs.guide!")
+    	.addStringOption((option) =>
+    	option
+    		.setName("query")
+    		.setDescription("Phrase to search for")
+    		.setAutocomplete(true)
+    	),
+    async autocomplete(interaction) {
+    	// handle the autocompletion response (more on how to do that below) },
+    async execute(interaction) {
+    	// respond to the complete slash command
+    },
+    };

+### Responding to autocomplete interactions

+To handle an `AutocompleteInteraction`, use the `BaseInteraction#isAutocomplete()` type guard to make sure the interaction instance is an autocomplate interaction.
+You can do this in a separate `interactionCreate` listener:

+    client.on(Events.InteractionCreate, interaction => {
+    if (!interaction.isAutocomplete()) return;
+    // do autocomplete handling
+    });

+Or alternatively, by making a small change to your existing Command handler and adding an additional method to your individual command files.

+### Sending results

+The `AutocompleteInteraction` class provides the `respond()` method to send a response.
+Using this, you can submit an array of `ApplicationCommandOptionChoiceData` objects for the user to choose from.
+Passing an emptry array will show "Mo options match your search" for the user.

+The `CommandInteractionOptionResolver#getFocused()` method returns the currently focused option's value, which can be used to apply filtering to the choices presented.
+For example, to only display options starting with the focused value, you can use the `Array#filter()` method, then using `Array#map()`, you can transform the array into an array of `ApplicationCommandOptionChoiceData` objects.

+    module.exports = {
+    cooldown: 5,
+    data: new SlashCommandBuilder()
+    	.setName("guide")
+    	.setDescription("Search discordjs.guide!")
+    	.addStringOption((option) =>
+    	option
+    		.setName("query")
+    		.setDescription("Phrase to search for")
+    		.setAutocomplete(true)
+    	),
+    async autocomplete(interaction) {
+    	const focusedValue = interaction.options.getFocused();
+    	const choices = [
+    	"Popular Topics: Threads",
+    	"Sharding: Getting started",
+    	"Library: Voice Connections",
+    	"Interactions: Replying to slash commands",
+    	"Popular Topics: Embed preview",
+    	];
+    	const filtered = choices.filter((choice) =>
+    	choice.startsWith(focusedValue)
+    	);
+    	await interaction.respond(
+    	filtered.map((choice) => ({ name: choice, value: choice }))
+    	);
+    },
+    async execute(interaction) {
+    	// respond to the complete slash command
+    },
+    };

+### Handling multple autocomplete options

+To distinguish between multiple options, you can pass `true` into `getFocused()`, which will now return the full focused object instead of just a value.
+This is used to get the name of the focused option below, allowing for multiple options to each have their own set of suggestions.

+    async autocomplete(interaction) {
+    	const focusedOption = interaction.options.getFocused(true);
+    	let choices;

+    	if (focusedOption.name === 'query') {
+    		choices = ['Popular Topics: Threads', 'Sharding: Getting started', 'Library: Voice Connections', 'Interactions: Replying to slash commands', 'Popular Topics: Embed preview'];
+    	}